-For example, a stock might pay and annual dividend of 3%.
+For example, a stock might pay an annual dividend of 3%.
 But it may also have the potential to rise by 10% or more annually.
 This can happen if the company shows a steady pattern of both rising revenues and increasing profits.

-In fact, based on the S&P 500 index, stocks have returned an average of about 10% per year between 1986 and 2016.
+In fact, based on the S&P 500 index, stocks have returned an average of about 10.05% per year between 2003 and 2023.
 There’s even some evidence that rate of return goes all the way back to 1928.

 Keep in mind however that the return includes both dividend yield and capital appreciation.

-Few investments have provided such generous returns for so long as stocks.
+But that’s just the average return.
 The 10% average return is just that – an average.
 There have been stretches of several years where the market has provided much higher returns.

 The Risks of Owning Stocks

-- The passing of laws or regulations that are unfavorable to the company or to one of its primary products or services.
+- Laws: The passing of laws or regulations that are unfavorable to the company or to one of its primary products or services.

-- A lawsuit against the company.
+- Lawsuits: A lawsuit against the company.

 That’s just a few samples of what can go wrong with a stock.
 Each represents a risk that the investor takes in buying shares in a particular company.

 When we talk about stocks, we’re not talking about a single type of stock.
 There are actually several.
 Some examples include: